gvwilson/sensibleadventures/cloudherd/cloudherd.md

 feet at the sight of the tiger.
 "Saints and their creations!"
 He pointed accusingly with his whittling knife.
 "What in the underhells is this?"

-"*This* is a who, not a what," Kulbinder replied curtly, his tail bristling.
+"*This* is a who, not a what," Kulbinder replied curtly.

 "We met him up by the spider grove," Noxy said hurriedly.
 "There were some trolls, and he scared them off.
 He says---"